Kibeom-Hong/Domain-Aware-Style-Transfer/README.md

 ```

 ## Contact
-If you have any question or comment, please contacth the first author of this paper - Kibeom Hong
+If you have any question or comment, please contact the first author of this paper - Kibeom Hong

 [cha2068@yonsei.ac.kr](cha2068@yonsei.ac.kr)